MicheleSenn/Projectwork/README.md

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->
 The modeling will be done using the following concepts and packages:
-- Spatial objects with the r-package "sf"
+- Spatial objects will be created with the r-package "sf"
-- raster data and background maps with these r-packages: "plotly", "ggplot2", "tidyverse"
+- raster data and background maps will be plotted and visuallized with these r-packages: "plotly", "ggplot2"
+- For the reshaping and transforming of date the r-package "tidyverse" will be used

 ## Risk analysis
 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B?
 Lia -->